- What is a Birth Control Patch?

 Pros of Using a Birth Control Patch

-- The patch is extremely low maintenance, convenient, safe and affordable
+- The patch is extremely low maintenance, convenient, safe and affordable.

-- The patch contains the same hormones as the birth control pills which are oestrogen and progestin.
-The only difference is that the patch needs to be applied once a week and the pill has to be taken every day
+- The patch contains the same hormones as the birth control pills, which are oestrogen and progestin.
+The only difference is that the patch needs to be applied once a week and the pill has to be taken every day.

-- A birth control patch will deliver a steady dose of hormones into your body, so it works similar to the birth control pill
+- A birth control patch will deliver a steady dose of hormones into your body, so it works similar to the birth control pill.

-- Hormone levels do not fluctuate if there is a steady stream of hormones being released into the body
+- Hormone levels do not fluctuate if there is a steady stream of hormones being released into the body.

-- The birth control patch is a reliable pregnancy protection for women
+- The birth control patch is a reliable pregnancy protection for women.

 Cons of Using a Birth Control Patch

 - Since the patch is stuck to your body, there is a chance that it may fall off.
-You can reapply the same one or a new one immediately
+You can reapply the same one or a new one immediately.

 - There are some side effects of the patch (though rare).
-Since the patch comes with an increased dosage of hormones compared to the pill, the side effects may be more intense than with the birth control pill
+Since the patch comes with an increased dosage of hormones compared to the pill, the side effects may be more intense than with the birth control pill.

 - The type of progestin may increase the risk of blood clots and heart attack more than usual.
 As per reports, the risk could be up to 60% higher.
-Overall, however, the chance of having even one of these serious side effects is still low
+Overall, however, the chance of having even one of these serious side effects is still low.

-- The birth control patch causes skin irritation
+- The birth control patch causes skin irritation.

 The birth control patch does not protect you against sexually transmitted diseases.
 Any couple who is having sex must use a condom (male or female) alongside the patch for protection against STDs.
-The best part of using a condom is that they also prevent pregnancy, so it is like using two methods of birth control.
+The best part about using a condom is that they also prevent pregnancy, so it is like using two methods of birth control.

 If you decide to get pregnant, then you have to just stop using the birth control patch.
 The fertility returns as soon as the patch is removed, typically within a few weeks.
-In some cases, though, it may take a few months as well.
+In some cases, it may take a few months as well.

 After discontinuing with the birth control patch, you may start using a condom.
 It is advisable to wait for one menstrual cycle before you start trying to conceive.